OpenKneeboard/OpenKneeboard/docs/troubleshooting/crashes-and-freezes.md

 parent: Troubleshooting
 ---

-# Crashes vs freezes
+# Crashes or Freezes

 **Crash**: OpenKneeboard's window closes by itself, *sometimes* with an error message **Freeze**: OpenKneeboard still has a window, but it ignores keyboard, mouse, and other input.
 Windows *might* say "The application has stopped responding."

-# Reporting crashes or freezes
+## Reporting crashes or freezes

 Please do not report crashes or freezes if: